 Carrie Mae Weems

 *Carrie Mae Weems was born on this date in 1953.
-She is a Black artist working in text, fabric, audio, digital images, and installation video, and is best known for her photography.
+She is a Black artist working in text, fabric, audio, digital images, and installation video, and she is best known for her photography.

 Weems was born in Portland, Oregon, the second of seven children to Carrie Polk and Myrlie Weems.
 She began participating in dance and street theater in 1965.
 At the age of 16, she gave birth to her first and only child, a daughter named Faith C. Weems.
 Later that year (1970), she moved out of her parent's home and soon relocated to San Francisco to study modern dance with Anna Halprin at a workshop Halprin had started with several other dancers, as well as the artists.